Tornadoes of 1994

 This page documents the tornadoes and tornado outbreaks of 1994, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes, however by the 1990s tornado statistics were coming closer to the numbers we see today.

 Synopsis

-In the first three months of the year, the number of tornadoes and tornado outbreaks were low to moderate.
-Then from April to August each month had a total of over a hundred tornadoes.
-The fall season saw fewer tornadoes with the exception of a moderate outbreak in November.
+During the first three months of the year, the number of tornadoes and tornado outbreaks were average to below average (with the exception of the March 27 tornado outbreak).
+Afterwards, from a time period from April to August, there were well over 100 tornadoes from several tornado outbreaks.
+The fall season saw fewer tornadoes, with the exception of a moderate outbreak in November.

 The killer F4 tornado that struck Piedmont, Alabama on Palm Sunday (a date of infamous tornado outbreaks in 1965 and 1920) killed 22 people, the most since the 1990 Plainfield, Illinois tornado.